 About The Governors

-Long Sutton Church of England VA Primary School currently has 10 school governors.
-The governing body comprises nominees from the Local Authority (vacancy), Diocesan Board for Education and Parochial Church Councils in Long Load and Long Sutton as well as having elected parents and a member of the teaching staff.
-The Head Teacher and local vicar are ex-officio members of the governing body.
-There is one non-voting Associate Governor.
+Long Sutton Church of England VA Primary School currently has 10 school governors with vacancies for two DBE (Foundation) governors.
+The governing body comprises nominees from the Local Authority, Diocesan Board for Education and Parochial Church Councils in Long Load and Long Sutton as well as having elected parents and a member of the teaching staff.
+The headteacher and local vicar are ex-officio members of the governing body.

 The full governing body meets each month except April and August (i.e. 10 times a year).
 There are two sub-groups: education/welfare and business.
 Each committee meets twice a year to fulfil its delegated responsibilities.